war-and-code/jawfish/README.md

 ##End notes

-This is version 1.0 of Jawfish.
+This is the alpha of Jawfish.
+Backend hasn't been hooked to frontend.

 Based on Soed Vanned’s [Forced Evolution](https://github.com/soen-vanned/forced-evolution).